-Warning and evacuation instructions will be communicated to the campus population via any or all of the following: emergency text messaging and emails, EWU Police Department Twitter feed, campus wide emergency notification on university network system, PA systems on patrol vehicles and other local media outlets.
-Instructions may include nature of threat, time allotted for the requested action, shelter in place and await further instructions, move to a designated assembly area, leave the campus in personal transportation and take someone with you, or assemble at a public transportation pickup point.
+Warning and evacuation instructions will be communicated to the campus population via any or all of the following: emergency text messaging and emails, EWU Police Department Twitter feed, campus wide emergency notification on university network system, PA systems on patrol vehicles, and other local media outlets.
+Information may include the nature of the threat, time allotted for the requested action, instructions to shelter in place and await further direction, instructions to move to a designated assembly area, leave the campus in personal transportation and take someone with you, or assemble at a public transportation pickup point.

-General information about emergency response and evacuation procedures is publicized in the Eastern Washington University Emergency Management Plan.
+General information about emergency response and evacuation procedures is publicized in the Eastern Washington University Comprehensive Emergency Management Plan.